List of mayors of Teramo

-The mayor of Teramo is an elected politician who, along with the Teramo's city council, is accountable for the strategic government of Teramo in Abruzzo, Italy.
+The mayor of Teramo is an elected politician who, along with the Teramo City Council, is accountable for the strategic government of Teramo in Abruzzo, Italy.

 The current mayor is Gianguido D'Alberto, a centre-left independent, who took office on 28 June 2018.

 Overview

-According to the Italian Constitution, the mayor of Teramo is member of the city council.
+According to the Italian Constitution, the mayor of Teramo is member of the City Council.

-The mayor is elected by the population of Teramo, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of Teramo, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1995 the mayor is elected directly by Teramo's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946–1995)

-From 1946 to 1995, the mayor of Teramo was elected by the City's council.
+From 1946 to 1995, the mayor of Teramo was elected by the City Council.